JekxDevil/pacman-racket/README.md

 #### KEY HANDLER

 Following changes are made to satisfy the atomicity principle.
 Every keystroke corresponds to a change of direction.
-Key handler in so longer in charge of movement.
+Key handler in no longer in charge of movement.
 Movements are now implemented by tick_handler.

 *(+) ADDED*